learn-software-engineering/learn-software-engineering/content/en/programming/0200-starting-concepts/0201-variables-data-types.md

 ---

+## Conclusion

+In this article we reviewed key concepts like variables, operators, data types and conversions in Python.
+Applying these concepts well will allow you to efficiently manipulate data in your programs.
+I recommend practising with your own examples to gain experience using these features.
+Good luck in your Python learning!

+---

 {{% alert color="info" %}}
 Cheers for making it this far!
 I hope this journey through the programming universe has been as fascinating for you as it was for me to write down.